OmriNaor/Mines-Sweeper/README.md

 ## Structure

-- `main.c` - Main function definition.
+- `game.c` - Main function definition.
 Manages the game and the user's inputs.
 - `mineSweeper.c` - Creates the the board and populates the mines randomly.
 Additionally prints the board.
 - `getch.c` - Gets and returns a char input from the user without the requirement of pressing ENTER to finish.
+- `colorPrint.c` - Prints to the screen a given String with the given color (enum).
+Same as printf but with a color (String/Background).

 ## The Algorithm